lilyhou/windows-iot/windows-iot/iot-enterprise/Hardware_Requirements.md

 ## Windows IoT Enterprise / Embedded Processors
+Devices that run Windows 10 IoT Enterprise require a 1 GHz or faster processor or SoC that meets the following requirements:
+* Compatible with the x86* or x64 instruction set.
+* Supports PAE, NX and SSE2.
+* Supports CMPXCHG16b, LAHF/SAHF, and PrefetchW for 64-bit OS installation

+> [!NOTE]
+> Beginning with Windows 10, version 2004, all new Windows 10 systems will be required to use 64-bit builds and Microsoft will no longer release 32-bit builds for OEM distribution.
+This does not impact 32-bit customer systems that are manufactured with earlier versions of Windows 10; Microsoft remains committed to providing feature and security updates on these devices, including continued 32-bit media availability in non-OEM channels to support various upgrade installation scenarios.

 The processors listed in the table below, represent the latest processor generations and models which are supported for the listed Windows Edition.
 Previous generations of processors and models (indicated by "Up through"), remain supported in addition to the listed processors and models.

 Some product editions or edition/processor configurations listed below may have no or limited support.
 Information on support is available at [Microsoft Support Policy](https://support.microsoft.com/lifecycle) and [Microsoft Lifecycle FAQ](https://support.microsoft.com/help/18581).
 For specific hardware support, please refer to your Original Equipment Manufacturer (OEM) provider.